jacob-hill90/fish_finder/README.md

 -If all went right you should be able to open localhost:8000 and see the homepage

-Map Notes:
+# Map Notes

-- npm i @react-google-maps/api

-- Google Maps Api key is in the .env file, just copy whole line of code and insert into Catch Map page to load the map
+-npm i @react-google-maps/api  ***OR run $npm install -Google Maps Api key is in the .env file, just copy whole line of code and insert into Catch Map page to load the map

+# Test User Notes
+-Loaddata for a default test user that you can actually login and signout with
+-username: testuser  password: password